Robert Lee Yates' house

 That same year, he committed his first two murders when he shot and killed two college students named Patrick Oliver and Susan Savage.

-He retired in April of 1996, which was two months before he began targeting sex workers in the "Skid Row" area of East Sprague Avenue.
+He retired in April 1996, which was two months before he began targeting sex workers in the "Skid Row" area of East Sprague Avenue.

 Corvette